chris-barry/darkweb-everywhere/README.md

 ## Thank you!

-A **BIG** thank you to the EFF and all the many contributors to HTTPS Everywhere
+A **BIG** thank you to the EFF and all the many contributors to HTTPS Everywhere Another **BIG** thank you to The Tor Project and all the contributors that help with Tor.

-Another **BIG** thank you to The Tor Project and all the contributors that help with Tor.
+Without either of these two organizations, darkweb-everywhere would not exist.

 Thanks to [bee][7](!!!) and [fortasse][8] for the original ideas that lead to this extension